ena-infrastructure/specifications/ena-oauth2-profile.md

 - `redirect_uri` — The URI to which the user should be redirected by the authorization server after processing.
 This parameter is REQUIRED if the client has multiple redirect URIs registered (see [Section 2.2.2.1, Redirect URIs](#redirect-uris)).
 If only one redirect URI is registered, use of this parameter is RECOMMENDED.

 - `scope` — The scope or scopes of the request.
-If multiple scope values are requested, they MUST be space-delimited.
+If multiple scope values are requested, they MUST be space-delimited (`%20`).
 While this parameter is optional according to \[[RFC6749](#rfc6749)\], this profile designates it as RECOMMENDED.
 The rationale is that relying on an authorization server’s predefined default scopes can lead to interoperability issues if the server changes its defaults.<br /><br />Also see [Section 9.1, Defining and Using Scopes](#defining-and-using-scopes).

 - `resource` - An OPTIONAL parameter specifying the intended resource, or resources, for which the authorization request is made.
 It is RECOMMENDED that authorization servers support the `resource` parameter, as defined in \[[RFC8707](#rfc8707)\].
 See [Section 7.1, The Resource Parameter](#the-resource-parameter).